Openoolead99/FC-Mod-Manager/README.md

 1. Click the download button above
 2. Extract the archive
-3. Run `Madden27FarmBot.exe` as Administrator
+3. Run `FC-Mod-Manager.exe` as Administrator
-4. Configure your settings (cooldowns, filters, actions)
+4. Select your game (FC 26/25/24 or FIFA 19-23)
-5. Launch Madden NFL 27
+5. Drag & drop your mods or browse the Mod Store
-6. Click Start and let the bot do the work!
+6. Click Apply and launch the game

 ---